 Managing moods.
 Physical growth and worries about friends, sports, and schoolwork can cause moodiness.
 Let your child know you're available to talk.
-A contraction of the contraction your child know you're available to talk.
 A quiet statement, such as "I remember what it feels like not to be asked to join a team," can invite him to open up about what's bothering him.